 We must demand that the unjust laws that outlaw this energy crop be repealed.
 Please refer to this excellent article from Reason.com.
 We, the people, are concerned with the health of the planet and our future generations.
 We are not concerned with huge profits for a few dirty energy companies.
 The American farmers must be allowed to grow biomass to meet most of our energy needs sustainably, which would create green jobs and stimulate the economies in rural and urban communities across America.

 “Make the most you can of the Indian Hemp seed and sow it everywhere.”

 “Hemp is of first necessity to the wealth & protection of the country.”

 – Thomas Jefferson, U.S. President

 Although our American farmers are not allowed to grow the best biomass to supply most of our energy needs, you can still try to avoid using fossil fuels.
 Reduce the demand.
 Go solar.
 Build a windmill.
 These two things can eliminate your electricity bill, while reducing the amount of coal being mined and burned.

 Don’t forget to TAKE ACTION!

 Tell your elected officials that you want them to stop funding fossil fuel subsidies.
 Tell them to order the DEA to lift the ban on hemp farms.
-Let farmers grow industrial hemp for fuel,food and other products.
+Let farmers grow industrial hemp for fuel, food, paper, lumber, and other products.
 Large crops would remove CO2 from the atmosphere and rebuild the soil.
-It’s a win for everyone but the dirty energy companies.
+It’s a win for everyone (except the extraction companies.)

 Please raise awareness & share this post- Tell your friends and family.
 Hashtag #LetFarmersGrow